TedHusted/awake/awake.md/awake.md

 “Sure thing.
 I’ll include a link to Brent’s presentation too.
 The presentation sealed the deal for us.”

-###
+***

 “We’re keeping the code.”

 “Nice!” approves Tessa.
 “Ally has definitely improved.
-Adrian had us run a full regression test suite and then QA went all-hands on exploratory testing too.
+Adrian had us run a full regression test suite.
+Then QA went all-hands on exploratory testing too.
 The automated tests came back all green, and people won’t shut up about the hands-on experience.”

 “I visited Brent at the hospital today.
-He’s still in the coma, but I felt like someone should be there while Toby is flying in.”
+He’s still in the coma.
+I felt like someone should be there while Toby is flying in.”

 Tessa sighs and touches Elena’s hand.